 - Pour the wet ingredients into the dry ingredients and mix.

 - Press the gluten free brownie batter into the heart pans.

-- Bake the cakes for 15-20 minutes until done.
+- Bake the cakes for 20 minutes until done.

 - Remove from the oven and allow the cakes to cool on a rack.
 Do not frost the cakes until they are completely cooled!

 - Place one cake on a plate and cover with frosting.
 Add the top layer, frost and decorate as you like.

 - I have tested this recipe with King Arthur Measure for Measure GF and Bob's Red Mill 1 to 1 GF blend.
 That doesn't mean others will not work, I just have not tested other flours.

 - If your gluten free flour blend doesn’t contain Xanthan Gum or Guar Gum, please add 1 teaspoon.

 - To make this recipe dairy-free, substitute the butter for vegan butter in the frosting.

 - To test for doneness, insert a toothpick into the center of the cake.
 If the toothpick comes out clean, it is done baking.
 If you see batter or crumbs, the cake needs to bake longer.

 - Allow cooling before frosting so your cake holds together better!

 - This cake will keep up to 4 days in an air-tight container, or up to 4 months in the freezer

 Please know that every gluten free flour blend has a different starch to grain ratio.
 If you use a blend I didn't test, you may need to adjust your moisture levels in your baked goods.